deadlydog/deadlydog.github.io/_drafts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

 - Do you want to deploy PR builds?
 - Do you need to deploy to multiple environments?
 - Do you want deployments to some environments to happen automatically, and others to be manually triggered, or require approval?

+- How complicated and how many steps are in the jobs?
+Would it be easier to understand if they were separated into multiple workflows?
+- Are any jobs/steps duplicated?
+Can they be moved into a reusable workflow?
+Are you running the same steps on different platforms (e.g. Windows and Linux)?

 You may have workflows that you want to run on a schedule, when a tag is created, or some other reason.
 For example, you may want to run a load testing workflow every Tuesday night.